/

 The transition from “live human” customer service to comprehensive self-service has been bumpy.

-For years, online self-service left a lot to be desired.
-However, customers can quickly address their questions and concerns online between dedicated support applications such as Zendesk, FreshDesk, and Zoho Desk.
+For years, online self-service left much to be desired.
+However, customers can quickly address their questions and concerns online through dedicated support applications such as Zendesk, FreshDesk, and Zoho Desk.

 Customer Satisfaction Software

-Applications such as TrustMary and Qualtrix have allowed software developers to enhance the end-user experience based on what they think customers need and what customers say they want.
+Applications such as TrustMary and Qualtrix have enabled software developers to enhance the end-user experience by aligning with what they think customers need and what customers say they want.

 Web Conferencing

-The rapid growth in the usage of applications such as Zoom and Google Meet has provided more salespeople and customer support representatives with an easy way to communicate with prospects and customers visually.
+The rapid growth in the use of applications such as Zoom and Google Meet has given more salespeople and customer support representatives an easy way to communicate visually with prospects and customers.

 Webinar Applications